pavanvidem/training-material/topics/dev/tutorials/tool-from-notebook/tutorial.md

 ![outputs cell tag](../../images/nb2workflow-annotating-nb-outputs.png)

-On one hand, the **input** parameters require manual annotation (see details below).
+On one hand, the **input** parameters require manual annotation in this case (see details below).
 On the other hand, **output** types are automatically detected, e.g. the path to a saved `.png` figure and a list of `float` numbers in the current example.

 ## Defining Dependencies